benmomo/eiffel-ontology-doc/docs/user_guide.md

     },
 ```

 Finally, note that the API is intended to **read data, not to write or edit** it.
 Editing ontologies and adding new instances is not foreseen for this REST API.
 Considering this aspect, the Docker container that includes this API service, can be configured to load (cache) all information in memory and therefore provide a **much faster response**.
-Typically, the API hiddens in the background access to the SPARQL server - traditional and most reliable way to ensure consistency -.
+Typically, the API hides in the background access to the SPARQL server - traditional and most reliable way to ensure consistency -.
 As long as the content remains static (or pseudo static), ontologies can be loaded in memory from the REST API to provide a faster response.

 <br/><br/>